MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

 </script>
 ```

 The *.cshtml* file names referenced earlier are from a default MVC application template.
-Ultimately, if you want to properly enable client-side monitoring for your application, the JavaScript JavaScript (Web) SDK Loader Script must appear in the `<head>` section of each page of your application that you want to monitor.
-Add the JavaScript JavaScript (Web) SDK Loader Script to *_Layout.cshtml* in an application template to enable client-side monitoring.
+Ultimately, if you want to properly enable client-side monitoring for your application, the JavaScript (Web) SDK Loader Script must appear in the `<head>` section of each page of your application that you want to monitor.
+Add the JavaScript (Web) SDK Loader Script to *_Layout.cshtml* in an application template to enable client-side monitoring.

 If your project doesn't include *_Layout.cshtml*, you can still add [client-side monitoring](./website-monitoring.md) by adding the JavaScript JavaScript (Web) SDK Loader Script to an equivalent file that controls the `<head>` of all pages within your app.
 Alternatively, you can add the JavaScript (Web) SDK Loader Script to multiple pages, but we don't recommend it.